lingtalfi/LingTalfi/README.md

 History Log
 =============

+- 1.23.17 -- 2021-03-08

+    - update PackLightPluginCommand, now copies the Light_Kit_Admin/lke pages if any in the assets/map

 - 1.23.16 -- 2021-03-08

     - update InitializePlanetCommand command, now use new README.md template, with lt install snippet